jerry-sky/personal-notebook/config/readme.md

 whilst being in the `config` directory.

-_Please note: this setup assumes the Cinnamon desktop environment_ _is installed in the system._
+_Please note: this setup assumes the Cinnamon desktop environment is installed in the system._

+---

+## _Config_ components

+### Config files

+Contains all configuration files that are not programs or scripts.
+They define how a given program or environment behaves.

+The most notable one would be the configuration file for the i3 window manager.
+I use i3wm (and a few utility programs) as my main desktop environment.

+### Hotkeys

+Contains a set of scripts that are dispatched using key combinations.

+1. Discord-specific scripts to activate the _deafen_ and _mute_ modes.
+2. Microphone toggle for turning on or off the microphone system-wide.
+3. OBS-specific scripts for switching between scenes and transitions.

+### Install scripts

+Concerns scripts that install certain programs or environments.

+### Utility scripts

+Other scripts that do not fit the other categories.

+### Xinput

+Contains scripts for configuring peripheral devices such as mice and keyboards.

 ---